dbadb/dbStompbox/README.md

 | Footboard     | 1     | A piece of wood          |                                                   | $0 - $20            |

 Since you are handy with a soldering iron we assume you already have a soldering iron, wire, wire-cutters, solder and a continuity checker.
+A glue-gun is also very handy for securing wires in place.

 Total cost without expression pedals is under $30 dollars.
 A bargain at twice the price.

 ## Wiring

 The Teensy wiring is trivial.
-Each footswitch is a button that, when press, makes a connection.
+Each footswitch is a button that, when pressed, completes a circuit.
 We've configured the software to operate a digital input pin in pullup mode.
-This means that all button have one terminal that's connected ground.
+This means that all buttons share one terminal that's connected to ground.
 Its other terminal is wired to a Teensy pin.
-When you stomp the footswitch it causes the Teensy pin to "go to ground" and this triggers the emission of a MIDI control signal.
+When you stomp a footswitch it causes the Teensy pin to "go to ground" and this triggers the emission of a MIDI control signal.
 Here pins D0-D5 are connected to your buttons.